 Contracting may be of interest to irrigated growers.
 A sample of contract sorghum prices can be obtained by calling local and regional grain buyers.
 Consider delivery locations and trucking costs in your net price.
 The standard moisture for grain sorghum is 14.0%, so you will be docked above that percent.
 Be sure to also inquire about the maximum moisture a delivery point will accept.

-Grain Sorghum and Sugarcane Aphid in the Texas South Plains
+Grain Sorghum and Sorghum Aphid (formerly "sugarcane aphid") in the Texas High Plains